ardeora-cmu/lab7-rest-programming/README.md

 # 95-702 Distributed Systems             REST Programming

 In this lab, we explore JAX-RS.
 This is an important JEE API that supports the building of RESTFul web services.
 Through annotations, JAX-RS allows us to match URL's and HTTP methods to particular Java methods.
 [You might want to browse the documentation on JAX-RS.](https://docs.oracle.com/javaee/6/tutorial/doc/giepu.html).
+From the JAX-RS documentation: "In the REST architectural style, data and functionality are considered resources and are accessed using Uniform Resource Identifiers (URIs), typically links on the Web.
+The resources are acted upon by using a set of simple, well-defined operations.
+In the REST architecture style, clients and servers exchange representations of resources by using a standardized interface and protocol."

-The central idea is to associate a URL path and an HTTP verb with each Java method that we want to serve.
+The central idea is to associate a URL path and an HTTP verb with each resource or Java method that we want to serve.
+In the REST architectural style, we use a constrained user interface.
+We may use GET, PUT, POST, or DELETE but we do not make up names as we do in traditional programming.

+:checkered_flag: Answer question 1 on the Canvas quiz named Lab7_Quiz.

 ## Modifying a working client and server handling PUT, GET, and DELETE

 In RESTful design, the same HTTP operation may be applied to URL's that are related to each other but differ in what resource each represents.
 In this lab, we experiment with using the HTTP GET with several URL's - one representing a variable name and value stored on the server and the other representing a set of variables stored on the server.

+:checkered_flag: Answer question 2 on the Canvas quiz named Lab7_Quiz.

 ## Task 0